 You may or may not be able to develop a beard depending on your age and the onset of puberty.
 As a young man, you won't have much luck growing a full beard unless your beard growing genes are really strong.
 When you first begin to attempt to grow a beard, it could be extremely light in colour and relatively thin.
 The process of growing a beard typically begins with peach fuzz when you're younger.
 If you're one of the less than half of males who can really grow a beard, you might notice that it gets thicker and darker around puberty.
 Until all of a sudden you're sporting a beard and taking first place in beard competitions!

 Truthfully, not everyone can grow a beard, and unfortunately, there is no product available that can stimulate the growth of facial hair.
 Although it appears NMN is giving me positive results.

 What are the different men’s beard styles?

-It is trimmed and cut on a regular basis by a qualified professional.
-This beard might be worn at a wedding, funeral, or any other formal occasion.
+It is regularly trimmed and cut by a skilled expert.
+This beard could be worn to a funeral, wedding, or any other type of formal event.

 Traditional and Religious Beards

 Many people wear this style of beard because of its long history of custom, tradition or because of the significance it has in their culture.
 Religious grounds can also justify the wearing of these beards.